-Create Shortcodes in WordPress
+Create Shortcodes in WordPress (Basic Example)

 A WordPress shortcode is piece of code wrapped inside brackets which is used to add custom functionality and feature to content of website post or page.
-Understand how to create custom shortcodes in WordPress without a plugin.
+Learn how to create custom shortcodes in WordPress without a plugin.

 WordPress shortcodes are great way to add dynamic content to posts and pages without writing complex code.
-It is a placeholder enclosed inside brackets [] which tells the WordPress to render the content of shortcode it is created or added for.
-This post explains in simple way to create and add WordPress shortcodes without any plugin.
+We can add a WordPress shortcode, when we need to add a functionality where a non-technical user has to place something in content of page or post.
+Shortcodes can also be used when reusable functionality is needed.
+This post explains in simple way to create WordPress shortcodes without any plugin.

-WordPress Shortcode Example
+What is a WordPress Shortcode

 WordPress comes with some built-in shortcodes providing some commonly used functionality.
 Some of the mostly used WP shortcodes are:

-How to Create a Custom Shortcode
+How to Create a Custom Shortcode in WordPress (Basic Example)

 Custom shortcodes are created by adding a piece of code and utilizing the add_shortcode function of WordPress.
 This code block is usually added in functions.php of active theme.
 We are going to demonstrate how to create a custom WordPress shortcode without using any plugin.
 The WordPress function to add shortcode is as bellow:

-The first parameter is the name of shortcode and second parameter is the function that will be executed to add shortcode functionality.
+add_shortcode('shortcode_name', 'shortcode_function_to_execute');The first parameter is the name of shortcode and second parameter is the function that will be executed to add shortcode functionality.
 The function that will be executed for shortcode functionality accepts two parameters.

-1. $attributes (array): An array of attributes that are to be used in shortcode.
+- $attributes (array): An array of attributes that are to be used in shortcode.

-2. $content (string): Second parameter is the content of shortcode like URL to embed video or text content etc.
+- $content (string): Second parameter is the content of shortcode like URL to embed video or text content etc.

-We will create a shortcode for bootstrap alert box with alert message as parameter for shortcode content.
+We will create a WP shortcode for bootstrap alert box with alert message as parameter for shortcode content.
 The attributes for short can be defined using the function shortcode_atts which accepts three parameters.

-1. $pairs (array | required): The complete list of attributes with default values.
+- $pairs (array | required): The complete list of attributes with default values.

-2. $attributes (array | required): The attributes user has to defined for shortcode.
+- $attributes (array | required): The attributes user has to define for shortcode.

-3. $shortcode (string | optional): The name of shortcode for which attributes are defined.
+- $shortcode (string | optional): The name of shortcode for which attributes are defined.

 Steps involved to create a custom shortcode in WordPress are:

-• Add a hook add_shortcode with name of shortcode and function to be called.
+add_shortcodewith name of shortcode and function to be called. - Create the function for shortcode.

-• Define attributes of shortcode that are going to be used.
-In our case we are using a class attribute for alert box class i.e. alert-success, alert-danger etc which are bootstrap classes.
+- Define attributes of shortcode that are going to be used.
+In our case we are using a class attribute for alert box class i.e.

-• Start an output buffer with ob_start() function and add HTML of alert box with content parameter used as alert message.
+ob_start()function and add HTML of alert box with content parameter used as alert message. - Finally return the content of shortcode with

 // Add shortcode with function to execute